 22 September 2013

 It was still dark when my alarm set off at 6am.
-In fact, I had awoken about 10 minutes before 6am.
+In fact, I had awaken 10 minutes before 6am.
 After saying my gratitude and quiet time with God, I prayed for Him to bless my day as well as bless the team for today’s mission trip.
 Yes, we are going for a day mission trip to Batam today.
-It’s my first mission trip in Indonesia!
+It’s my first mission trip to Indonesia!
 I’m excited.
 So is Henry!
 He had long awaken before me, walked the dogs and was back to change when I got out of bed.

-There were only 6 of us going on this trip – Stanley the organizer, Yvonne, Lori, Henry, myself and Gabriele, I made a new friend today .
+There were 6 of us going on this trip – Stanley the organizer, Yvonne, Lori, Henry, myself and Gabriele, I made a new friend today .
 I felt apologetic for not preparing for this trip.
-With the exception of Henry & myself, the rest had prepared their goodies and brought along clothes and toys for the children.
+With the exception of Henry & myself, the rest had prepared their goodie bags and brought along clothes and toys for the children.
 We were going to a children’s home in Batam.

 Our ferry set off on time, and we were soon on our way to Batam.
 The ride journey took nearly an hour in calm water.
 Immigration was smooth and we got out of custom clearance fairly quick.

 We were met by Sari who runs the orphanage called House of Shalom (HOS) in Batam.
 Shalom means peace in Hebrew.
 Understand from Stanley, that this home was founded by his cousin, Jacey who’s based in the UK.
 Though she travels to Batam a few times a year, HOS was mainly supported by well wishers from Singapore, Indonesia and possibly other countries, in God’s honor and glory, Hallelujah!